ICE, Chicago

 [00:30:31] Jeff Schechtman: Are the worst of the worst getting picked up in all of this or some of them left behind?

-[00:31:30] Jeff Schechtman: What is the hope in terrorizing that they will self-deport, that they will leave, that they will be more afraid?
-What’s the end game of that?
+[00:31:30] Jeff Schechtman: What is the hope in terrorizing, that they will self-deport, that they will leave, that they will be more afraid?
+What’s the endgame of that?

-[00:31:40] Gustavo Arellano: The end game for the Trump administration, they said they wanted to get rid of all estimated 12 million undocumented people in this country.
+[00:31:40] Gustavo Arellano: The endgame for the Trump administration, they said they wanted to get rid of all estimated 12 million undocumented people in this country.
 You try to figure out what that means.
 That means a decimation of the restaurant industry, the agricultural industry, the wiping out of neighborhoods.
 That’s scorched earth.
-That is out of the the campaigns of conquest of the American West.
+That is out of the campaigns of conquest of the American West.
 The Trump administration has never said that explicitly.
 On the other hand, when they’re saying we’re going to get rid of 12 million undocumented people, you tell me what that signifies.

 [00:32:15] Jeff Schechtman: All of that amidst an economy that’s got problems to begin with.

-[00:33:01] Jeff Schechtman: As you mentioned earlier, you you predicted some of this.
+[00:33:01] Jeff Schechtman: As you mentioned earlier, you predicted some of this.
 You’ve been writing about it for so long, even before where we are now.
 Talk about what this has been like for you covering this.

-[00:33:13] Gustavo Arellano: My job.
-I’m a reporter.
+[00:33:13] Gustavo Arellano: My job is I’m a reporter.
 I’m a columnist to be specific.
-So my job as a columnist is to be prophetic, is to see what’s going on down the line.
-Look, the best reporters, you either do a story that everyone’s doing the best or you do things that no one else is doing.
+So my job as a columnist is to be prophetic, to see what’s going on down the line.
+Look, the best reporters, either you do a story that everyone’s doing the best or you do things that no one else is doing.
 And I pride myself throughout my career.
-I’ve been at this for twenty five years, one way or another, in many ways, in doing things that everyone else picks up.
+I’ve been at this for 25 years, one way or another, in many ways, in doing things that everyone else picks up.
 Latinos and Trump.
 Again, I’ve been doing this since 2018.
 The Pulitzer Prize committee was kind enough to name me a finalist in commentary specifically for that.
 But I take no joy in predicting.
-I take no joy in covering what I had been railing about for years and Democrats dismissed as just chicken little.
-And well, at the end, who was a true chicken little, you know, and then me on a personal level.
-This is all I do now cover, cover a topic that used to be part of my wheelhouse.
+I take no joy in covering what I had been railing about for years and Democrats dismissed as just Chicken Little.
+And well, at the end, who was a true Chicken Little.
+And then me on a personal level, this is all I do now, cover a topic that used to be part of my wheelhouse.
 Now it seems to be the overwhelming part of my wheelhouse.
 But that’s what a columnist does.
 They report on what’s important.
 They report on what’s going on in a community.
+And so I do it.

-[00:34:17] Jeff Schechtman: And so I do it.
-And finally, what’s the biggest thing you think the public is missing about what’s going on in this right now?
+[00:34:17] Jeff Schechtman: And finally, what’s the biggest thing you think the public is missing about what’s going on in this right now?

 • Jeff Schechtman's career spans movies, radio stations, and podcasts.
 After spending twenty-five years in the motion picture industry as a producer and executive, he immersed himself in journalism, radio, and, more recently, the world of podcasts.
 To date, he has conducted over ten thousand interviews with authors, journalists, and thought leaders.
 Since March 2015, he has produced almost 500 podcasts for WhoWhatWhy.